-There is a better way for sellside challengers to connect with buyside decision-makers: it is called Mutual Value Discovery, an open, collaborative engagement between buyer and seller, delivered through Design Thinking in Sales as the underlying method.
+There is a better, earlier way for sellside challengers to connect with buyside decision-makers: it is called Mutual Value Discovery, an open, collaborative engagement between buyer and seller, delivered through Design Thinking in Sales as the underlying method.

-Enabling an innovative sellside to engage with the buyside through human conversation, and not simply engage in arm's length procurements, is challenging - especially in regulated industries.
-Design Thinking is a method for overcoming the barriers to human conversations.
-This enables the sellside to educate the buyside - where the former has new concepts and ideas to offer, to solve a particular problem or exploit an opportunity - and where the latter does not know it all, and cannot specify a solution requirement from afar, in a soulless RFP document.
+Whilst enabling an innovative sellside to engage with the buyside through human conversation, and not simply engage in arm's length procurements, is challenging - especially in regulated industries - Design Thinking is a method for overcoming these barriers to human conversations.
+This enables the sellside to educate the buyside - where the former has new concepts and ideas to offer, to solve a particular problem or exploit a particular win-win opportunity - and where the buyside does not know it all, and cannot easily specify a solution requirement from afar, in a soulless RFP document.

 Design Thinking was pioneered by the Hasso Plattner Institute of Design at Stanford University (d.school).
 Simply put, Design Thinking is a method for solving problems in a people-oriented way.
 At the Stanford d.school this was defined as five steps in a problem-solving or innovation process: Empathize; Define; Ideate; Prototype; then, Test.